pkms-ai/pkms/docs/SystemDesign.md

 - **Databases**:
   - Services interact with databases to store and retrieve data.
-  - Content Processing Services write to PostgreSQL, Milvus, and Neo4j.
+  - Content Processing Services write to PostgreSQL, Qdrant, and Neo4j.
-  - Search Service reads from Milvus and Neo4j.
+  - Search Service reads from Qdrant and Neo4j.

 - **Reverse Proxy**:
   - Exposes services to the external network.